kylejones200/our_table/content/recipes/fast-nut-tree-breadsticks.md

   - "each piece into a rectangle 6\"x9\".
 Using pizza cutter, cut into 1"
   - "inch strips.
 Place on greased baking sheet.
 Let rise 25 minutes."
   - "12-15 breadsticks."

 steps:
-  - "mixing first with spoon, then with hands, to make a smooth springy ball of dough.
+  - "Mixing first with spoon, then with hands, to make a smooth springy ball of dough.
 Cover with towel and let stand in warm place about"
   - "Bake at 400 degrees about 10 minutes or until golden brown.
 Makes"

 allergens:
   - "gluten"

 nutrition:
   calories: 187.8
   protein_g: 17.4